Emerging Greater Cambridge Local Plan - Overview

-Cambridge City Council and South Cambridgeshire District Council are committed to preparing a joint Local Plan for their combined districts (Greater Cambridge).
-The Councils’ current adopted Local Plans (2018) both include a policy which makes a commitment to an early review of those Plans to commence before the end of 2019.
+Cambridge City Council and South Cambridgeshire District Council are working together to prepare a joint Local Plan for the Greater Cambridge area.
+Both the Councils’ current adopted Local Plans (2018) include a policy which makes a commitment to an early review of those Plans to commence before the end of 2019.

-The below video provides a short explanation of the Local Plan process, hears about some of the key opportunities, issues and challenges and looks into what happens next.
-It was published on 24 July 2019 following some workshops.
+The below video provides a short explanation of the Local Plan process, including covering some of the key opportunities, issues and challenges.
+It was published on 24 July 2019 following some workshops held to begin to talk to local groups in advance of the first round of public consultation.
 This is the first in a series of videos that we’re planning to create, to open up the debate on the Local Plan so that everyone can get involved.

 How to get involved